erckert/bindNode24/README.md

 ```
 instead.

-This method was developed using Python 3.10.
-Specific libraries and versions are provided in `requirements.txt`.
-Pytorch and cuda installations may require obtaining the correct pip command from [https://pytorch.org/](https://pytorch.org/) for the specific operating system.
-All other libraries should be directly installable with pip.

 Warning: If PDB structures or DSSP files are unavailable, the corresponding entries in the dataset will be replaced with 0.
 A notification will be printed in the command line.
 Predictions generated in this way may be very unreliable.

 ### Data